On graphs with finite-time consensus and their use in gradient tracking: Introduction

-\paragraph{Outline.} The rest of the paper is organized as follows.
-Section~\ref{sec:related} discusses prior work on decentralized optimization algorithms and existing sequences of topologies satisfying the finite-time consensus property.
-Section~\ref{sec:fin-time-cons} formally defines the finite-time consensus property and presents various topology sequences with this property.
-Section~\ref{sec:alg-description} includes a description of the Time-Varying Gradient Tracking (TV-GT) algorithm and our modified version: Gradient Tracking for Finite-Time Consensus Graphs (GT-FT).
-Section~\ref{sec:analysis} presents convergence analysis of GT-FT under the nonconvex setting where agents only have access to stochastic gradient estimates.
-Numerical experiments in Section~\ref{sec:experiments} verify the finite-time consensus property of the topology sequences studied in Section~\ref{sec:fin-time-cons} and the algorithm analysis in Section~\ref{sec:analysis}.
+\paragraph{Outline} The rest of the paper is organized as follows. \Cref{sec:related} discusses prior work on decentralized optimization algorithms and existing sequences of topologies satisfying the finite-time consensus property. \Cref{sec:fin-time-cons} formally defines the finite-time consensus property and presents various topology sequences with this property. \Cref{sec:alg-description} includes a description of the Time-Varying Gradient Tracking (TV-GT) algorithm and our modified version: Gradient Tracking for Finite-Time Consensus Graphs (GT-FT). \Cref{sec:analysis} presents convergence analysis of GT-FT under the nonconvex setting where agents only have access to stochastic gradient estimates.
+Numerical experiments in \Cref{sec:experiments} verify the finite-time consensus property of the topology sequences studied in \Cref{sec:fin-time-cons} and the algorithm analysis in \Cref{sec:analysis}.

-\section{Related Work}
+\section{Related work}

-We begin reviewing various decentralized optimization algorithms and describe the scope and settings for their analysis.
-We highlight various works analyzing Gradient Tracking methods and detail why their analysis cannot be trivially extended to sequences of topologies that satisfy the finite-time consensus property.
-We then discuss prior work that studied sequences of topologies that satisfy the finite-time consensus property.
+In this section, we first review various decentralized optimization algorithms and describe the scope and settings for their analysis.
+We highlight various works analyzing gradient tracking methods and detail why their analysis cannot be straightforwardly extended to incorporate sequences of topologies that satisfy the finite-time consensus property.
+We then discuss prior work that studied sequences of topologies satisfying the finite-time consensus property.

-Many algorithms have been proposed to solve Problem~\eqref{eq:prob} in a decentralized manner.
-We focus on \textit{stochastic} decentralized algorithms in which agents cannot compute the full gradient of their local objective function.
-Among these algorithms, the most famous ones include Decentralized Stochastic Gradient (DSGD) methods~\citep{lopes2007diffusion, cattivelli2010diffusion, ram2010distributed}, EXTRA~\citep{shi2015extra}, Exact Diffusion/D$^2$/NIDS~\citep{tang2018d, li2017nids, yuan2019exactdiffI}, and Gradient Tracking~\citep{xu2015augmented, di2016next, nedic2017achieving, qu2017harnessing}.
-(Accelerated variants of decentralized algorithms are beyond the scope of this work and left for future work.)
-Below, we briefly discuss current analytical findings on these algorithms that motivate our investigation into Gradient Tracking methods.